moltaweb/learning-notes/java-udemy-Tim_Buchalka.md

 As a general rules, in our user-defined classes, we will define internal variables as "private" (encapsulation)

-We access these through getters/setters methods -> this is for encapsulation best practice Why? because this is more powerful, we can assdd validation, etc.
+We access these through getters/setters methods -> this is for encapsulation best practice Why? because this is more powerful, we can add validation, etc.